 Rosemary A. Rotondi

-Network news researcher for Praxis Films/Laura Poitras' documentary on the life of Julian Assange, the tecnhologists, volunteers and reporters behind Wikileaks.
-Opens nationwide on May 5, 2017:
+Network news researcher for Praxis Films/Laura Poitras' documentary on the life of Julian Assange and the technologists, volunteers, and reporters behind Wikileaks.
+Opened nationwide on May 5, 2017.
+SHOWTIME showed the film in the Summer of 2017 and also on Free on Demand until Spring 2018.

 Archival and network news researcher for Patrick McGrath’s feature length documentary about the first African American auto racing team, The Black American Racers.
 Based on the autobiography by Leonard W. Miller.